algorandfoundation/puya/changelog.d/20260520_232003_argimirodelpozo_match_branch_bug.md

 ### Fixed

-- A bug where a `match` statement would compile to the wrong branch when two case values optimized to the same constant.
+- A bug where a `match` statement could silently compile to the wrong branch when two case values were optimised to the same constant.
+Such collisions are now reported as an error.

 <!--